Michigan Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Schoolcraft County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Schoolcraft County that you need to transfer you would only need to order our forms once for all of your properties in Schoolcraft County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Schoolcraft County you only need to order once.

 Real property conveyances are governed by Chapter 565 of the Michigan Legislature, but grant deeds are not statutory forms in Michigan.